matthieu-bt/business-guide/source/quickstart/onboard.rst

   - **Company e-mail address**

-By registering your company domain with Skribble you will enable your entire company to sign with AES.
+By registering your company domain with Skribble, you will enable your entire company to sign with AES.
 Anyone who signs up with Skribble using an e-mail address of your company and is a member of your Skribble Business will be able to sign immediately with AES.
 More information on AES for Business available at `skribble.com`_.

    .. _skribble.com: https://www.skribble.com/identification/aes-for-business/